cgermain/GAILA/README.md

 ### TO RUN
 The installation creates a file called startup.bat.
 Double click this file to run the server.
+The server has to be running in order for the scripts to execute.
+When finished using it, you can shut the server down by exiting the command prompt window that startup.bat creates.

-To use the the program, open your web browser (firefox or chrome) and type localhost:5000 into the URL bar.
+To use the interface, open your web browser (firefox or chrome) and type localhost:5000 into the URL bar.
 If the server is running correctly, you should see the User Interface for our GPM and MGF-parsing scripts.

-## FOR Mac
+## FOR MAC
-Unfortunately, an installation script hasn't been written for macs quite yet, but one is coming.
+Unfortunately, an installation script hasn't been written for macs yet, but one is coming soon.

 ### If the installation doesn't work, or you have any questions about how to use the interface, you can contact me at samuel.lobel@gmail.com for help.